 Semitone, or half step, intervals are generally considered dissonant.
 That is, they create a bit of tension that needs to be resolved.
 This is particularly true of the 7th interval of the major scale.
 As an example, play up the major scale starting with the root note and stop once you reach the 7th.

 You can feel the need to continue moving beyond this note to a note that is more stable.
 This can be a great quality of a guitar solo and can create a mood and feel to a solo that really gives it some life.
 However, if these notes are played at the wrong time or applied improperly, they can really stand out and sound out of place.
-For this reason, the pentatonic scale is a safe choice to use because pretty much any note will sound “good” when applied over a proper chord progression.
+For this reason, the pentatonic scale is a safe choice because pretty much any note will sound “good” when applied over a proper chord progression.

-Applying the Major Pentatonic Scale to the Fretboard
+Major Pentatonic Scale Positions on the Guitar

 Notes on the guitar are repeated all over the fretboard.
 Given this, it’s understandable that scale notes, too, exist all over the fretboard.
 If we look at the notes of the G major pentatonic scale from fret 2 through fret 15, it looks like this (root note in orange):